 If your company will someday raise money or you want to save some cash on this year’s taxes, you might want to make the switch today.

-TL:DR If your company is using a cash basis of accounting, sells annual contracts (amount due upfront), experiencing year over year growth and are profitable, you may want to consider switching to accrual (or modified cash) basis of accounting to save money on your taxes this year.
-Ask us how we can help you with this.
+If your company is using a cash basis of accounting, sells annual contracts (amount due upfront), experiencing year over year growth and are profitable, you may want to consider switching to accrual (or modified cash) basis of accounting to save money on your taxes this year.
+Schedule a chat with us today and our experts can help!